Chicago Public Schools boycott: Freedom Day

 In response to the school segregation enacted by Willis, community members began organizing resistance.
 Organizers included Chicago activist Albert Raby.
 The Coordinating Council of Community Organizations (CCCO) took the lead, organizing "Freedom Day," the mass boycott and protest.
 According to the chairman of the CCCO, Lawrence Landry, "The boycott is an effort to communicate dissatisfaction on how schools are being run."
 The Chicago Defender estimated that forty percent of CPS students would participate in the boycott.
 On October 22, 1963, nearly half of all CPS students skipped school, leaving schools on Chicago's South Side and West Side mostly empty.
 The Chicago Tribune reported that 224,770 students were absent from CPS, amounting to 47 percent of the student population.
 Some students opted to attend makeshift Freedom Schools instead.
 In addition to the boycott, nearly 10,000 protesters marched in Chicago's downtown, stopping outside the Chicago Board of Education offices.
 Chicago police kept protesters from entering the building.

 While Freedom Day was popular and widely covered, it did not have significant impact in changing the policies of Superintendent Willis.
-This de facto school segregation was supported by the Mayor Richard J. Daley, who went on to nominate two school board members who did not support the CCCO's push for integration.
 Ultimately, CPS was not moved to integrate after Freedom Day, despite the best efforts of Black activists and the CCCO.
 Use of Willis Wagons prevailed, and Willis himself did not retire until 1966 (albeit four months before the end of his term).
 However, the size of the first Freedom Day protest inspired subsequent boycotts in Chicago and the United States.

 The Freedom Day protest inspired Reverend Martin Luther King Jr.'s move to Chicago in 1966.
 Before Freedom Day, in August, 1963, then-college student Bernie Sanders was arrested while protesting the policies of Superintendent Willis.